cltl/python-for-text-analysis/README.md

 How to avoid plagiarism, while making use of online sources and collaborating with fellow students:

 For the weekly assignments, let us know in the comments if you have worked together with a class mate or if you used code from online sources, such as [stackoverflow](http://stackoverflow.com/).
 If you found some useful code online, do try to understand what that piece of code does.
 If it looks 'complicated', we expect you to provide in-line comments in the code explaining what it does.

+We highly discourage relying on ChatGPT (or similar tools) in this course.
+While code support can be useful later on, we know that it has a negative impact on the learning process early on.
+Students who rely too much on such tools fail to progress to more advanced coding assignments.
+If you use code generated by a model, please provide:

+* your prompt (what you provided as input)
+* the code generated by the model
+* your comments explaining what the code does and how you adapted it

 If you use code you found online in an assignment, please indicate it in the following way: